ekumar96/LinuxOperatingSystem/README.md

 # LinuxOperatingSystem

+Note: Repos within this project/list contain code that cannot be made public.
+If you would like to see this code please contact me.

 Kernel Programming for various OS components in C++
 - Wrote Linux Round-robin CPU scheduler and compared performance to CFS as well as MuQSS (BFS) scheduler
 - Wrote Multi-threaded, multi-process web server with interprocess communication that listens through multiple sockets